Man found dead in west Tulsa motel; police investigating homicide

 A man was found dead of gunshot wounds in a west Tulsa motel on Thursday, and police are investigating his death as a homicide.

-Cleaning staff found the victim, whom has yet to be identified, about 1 p.m. inside a room at the Budget Inn, 802 W. Skelly Dr., according to a Tulsa police news release.
+Cleaning staff found the victim, who had yet to be identified, in a room at the Budget Inn, 802 W. Skelly Dr., about 1 p.m., police said.

-Anyone with information on the crime is asked to contact Crime Stoppers at 918-596-COPS (2677), bit.ly/TCStips or through the Tulsa Tips app, which can be downloaded from the Google Play or iTunes stores.
+Anyone with information about the homicide is asked to contact Crime Stoppers at 918-596-COPS (2677), at bit.ly/TCStips or through the Tulsa Tips app, which can be downloaded from the Google Play or iTunes stores.

 Kelsy Schlotthauer